AMML111 – Normal Microanatomy

 MIML250 – Clinical Microbiology and Infectious Diseases II

-MIML 250 is the second of two microbiology courses that provide the learners with a survey of clinically significant microorganisms and the major infectious diseases these microorganisms cause in the Urinary, Reproductive, Respiratory, Gastrointestinal, and Cardiovascular systems.
+MIML250 is the second of two microbiology courses that provide the learners with a survey of clinically significant microorganisms and the major infectious diseases these microorganisms cause in the Urinary, Reproductive, Respiratory, Gastrointestinal, and Cardiovascular systems.
 Materials are presented according to body system.
 Bacterial, viral, fungal, and parasitic agents are discussed, and the emphasis is on identification and susceptibility testing of clinically significant bacteria, and yeast-like fungi.
 Students will enhance their knowledge of identifying multi-resistant microorganisms.
 Laboratory exercises are conducted in smaller groups where theoretical concepts are reinforced, and safe laboratory practices are highlighted.

 The learners experience and perform hands-on practice of analytical techniques in microbiology to correctly identify and perform susceptibility testing on the clinically significant microorganisms isolated from given simulated specimens.
 The laboratory sessions consist of unmarked and marked laboratory exercises, where the primary goal of the unmarked laboratory exercises is to introduce the clinically significant microorganisms and normal flora that can be isolated from the specific body systems.
 In addition, students are introduced to molecular diagnostic techniques and its application to microbiology.
 This course includes a review of topics studied in prerequisite courses.

-TSML242 – Transfusion Practices
+TSML243 – Transfusion Practices